 The decision in Missouri v.
 McNeely has prompted a nationwide re-examination of implied consent laws and reconsideration of statutes making refusal a crime.

 This case also gave hospitals some authority to put procedures in place to limit when a nurse or paramedic should be forced to participate in a blood draw that appears illegal under the circumstances.

 Nevertheless, officers in many states, including Florida and Utah, have been slow to adopt procedures to secure a search warrant to authorize a forced blood draw.

 Is Florida Statute Section 316.1933 Still Constitutional?

-In that case, the defendant was the only person involved in the single-car rollover crash and the defendant did not suffer any type of serious bodily injury that would trigger the forcible blood draw provisions in Florida Statute 316.1933(1)(a).
+In that case, the defendant was the only person involved in the single-car rollover crash, and the defendant did not suffer any serious bodily injury that would trigger the forcible blood draw provisions in Florida Statutes Section 316.1933(1)(a).

 The court reasoned that in:

 Although Schmerber and McNeely may allow for the involuntary warrantless extraction of blood from DUI suspects under federal constitutional law in some circumstances, Florida has extended greater legal protections to their citizens and imposed higher standards for law enforcement who wish to extract blood from DUI suspects.
 State v.
 Slaney, 653 So.
 2d 422 (Fla.
-3d DCA 1995) [20 Fla.
-L. Weekly D717b].
+3d DCA 1995).

-These enhanced protections and standards are codified in Florida Law under the Implied Consent Statute, Florida Statute 316.1932, and Florida Statute 316.1933, relating to the involuntary testing of blood in DUI cases involving death or serious bodily injury."
+These enhanced protections and standards are codified in Florida Law under the Implied Consent Statute, Florida Statute 316.1932, and Florida Statute 316.1933, relating to involuntary blood testing in DUI cases involving death or serious bodily injury.

 Forced Blood Draw in Car Crash Cases Involving Serious Bodily Injury